RedDragonfruit/Yelp_Near_Truth_Analysis/README.md

 ## Next Steps

 Gather more information on the users as they write reviews so that there are more weight in the model including but not limited to pictures and locations.
+Compare the writing between yelp and other platforms to see if writing is similar.

 ## Author